PrincetonUniversity/PAULcurvilinear/README.md

 * `cRatio` — the ratio between c and maximum S in stage one.
 Default is 5.
 Put `[]` if using the default value.
 * `estimatedLp` — the estimated persistence length of the features to be detected, in the unit of micrometers.
 Default is 5200.
 Put `[]` if using the default value.
 * `gridPtUnit` — the grid point density in the final PAUL principal curve, in the unit of voxels.
 Default is 0.1.
+* `num_seg_thresh` — minimum number of segments for a group to be passed on to phase two of stage three.
+Default is 5.

 ## Output